 - Your chimney connector should be assembled in such a way that the male end (crimped) faces down to prevent creosote dripping outside the joints.
 Attach each of the sections to one another with three equidistant metal screws.
 Also use three equidistant metal screws to attach the connector to the stove's exhaust collar.
 See Figure 2.3 (A) and Figure 2.3 (B). - The pipe must be short and straight.
 All sections installed horizontally must slope at least 1/4 inch per foot, with the upper end of the section toward the chimney.
-See Figure 2.3 (B). - To insure a good draft, the total horizontal length of the connector should never exceed 8' to 10' (2.4 to 3.04 m).
+See Figure 2.3 Detail B. - To insure a good draft, the total horizontal length of the connector should never exceed 8' to 10' (2.4 to 3.04 m).
 In the case of vertical installation, the total length of the connector can be much longer and connected without problem to the chimney at the ceiling level. - There should never be more than two 90 degrees elbows in the whole connector and chimney system.
 Never start with a 90° elbow.
 Always go up vertically for at least 2 feet from the flue spigot before using a 90° elbow. - The connector must not pass through any combustible material, nor may it pass through a concealed space (such as an attic, roof space, or closet).
-If passing through a wall, ceiling, or into a masonry chimney, use either chimney components listed for that specific use, or means acceptable to local authorities having jurisdiction over the installation. - Installation of a "barometric draft stabiliser" (fireplace register) on a connector is not recommended. - Furthermore, installation of a draft damper is prohibited.
-Indeed, with a controlled combustion wood stove, the draft is regulated upon intake of the combustion air in the stove and not at the exhaust.
+If passing through a wall, ceiling, or into a masonry chimney, use either chimney components listed for that specific use, or means acceptable to local authorities having jurisdiction over the installation. - Installation of a "barometric draft stabiliser" (fireplace register) on a connector is not recommended.